Friday Night Activities – Movie Night 2

 BAGDAD CAFE

 Sadly, most people that I’ve talked to haven’t seen this movie.
 And that’s where I come in, as it’s my goal to get as many people as possible discovering this Percy Adlon-directed gem.
 This film is easy, yet difficult, to describe.
+I love everything design in this film.
+The jackets and shoes and the Wholesale Sterling Silver Jewelry that the lead character wears!
 A German tourist splits from her husband and winds up in a desolate wasteland of a “town”, filled with offbeat denizens.
 The story centers on how she touches their lives (and some prove to be more stubborn than others in this regard) simply by her just “being”.
 This film showcases how one person can affect a community of lives in the smallest ways, and how that impact can then multiply.
 It’s a lovely piece, and the soundtrack is just fantastic.

 It took IRON MAN for everyone to begin (re)singing Robert Downey Jr.’s praises, but the fact is, Downey’s always been good, even in less-than-brilliant films out of the 80s (THE PICK-UP ARTIST, anybody?).
 What I hear time and time again is that Robert Downey Jr. made IRON MAN, and the same can be said about KISS KISS BANG BANG, a little gem of a murder-mystery film directed by Shane Black trades murder-mystery conventions for originality.
 In addition to Downey, the two other major actors, Val Kilmer and Michelle Monaghan (at the time, a relative newcomer) shine.
 The chemistry between these three actors is amazing, and the film is fun and touching, and proves that a good film, at least for me, boils down to how well-drawn the characters are.